dabaspark/sitemapper-for-js/README.md

 # SITEMAP GENERATOR FOR SPA (SINGLE PAGE APPLICATION)

+> This is a fork of [Comcast/sitemapper-for-js](https://github.com/Comcast/sitemapper-for-js) with enhanced reliability, error handling, and modern JavaScript practices.

+### Why This Fork?

+This fork improves upon the original with:
+- Modern async/await patterns throughout the codebase
+- Improved browser resource management with proper cleanup
+- Robust error handling and recovery mechanisms
+- Efficient batch processing with configurable sizes
+- Better memory management and cleanup procedures
+- Enhanced URL extraction and validation
+- Cleaner XML output format
+- Comprehensive logging and debugging capabilities
+- Browser instance reuse for better performance

+## Core Changes

+Major improvements have been made to these key files:
+- `crawler.js`: Enhanced with async/await, better error handling, and batch processing
+- `web.js`: Improved browser management, retry mechanisms, and resource cleanup
+- `files.js`: Modernized file operations and cleaner XML output
+- `rules.js`: More efficient URL filtering and validation
+- `server.js`: Added proper cleanup handlers and better resource management

+For detailed technical changes, see [changes_flag.md](./changes_flag.md).

 ### About

 Sitemaps are simple XML documents consisting of links of all pages in a website.
 This provides additional information about the page to search engine crawlers to categories the type of content and serve it to the users based on their search keywords.